What is effective communication?

 In midwifery, communication plays a vital role in the success of every childbirth, where there can be multiple handovers depending upon the length of labor; transfers between home and hospital, often in emergencies; and referrals between midwives or obstetricians.
 Unsafe care can be caused by insufficient communication and a failure to make sure that information is understood and received.
 The maternity teams emphasized the importance of improving communication in their improvement projects.

-In order to provide better services for patients through effective communication, the World Health Organization (WHO) provided recommendations published last February 2018 stating “effective communication between maternity care providers and women in labor, using simple and culturally acceptable methods, is recommended”
+In order to provide better services for patients through effective communication, the World Health Organization (WHO) published recommendations last February 2018 stating that “effective communication between maternity care providers and women in labor, using simple and culturally acceptable methods, is recommended.”